atgreen/green-orb/README.md

   - regex: "Warning: thread pool exhausted"
     channel: "thread-dump"

+# Run a periodic action every 5 minutes as a schedule-type signal
+signals:
+  - name: "periodic-stacktrace"
+    channel: "thread-dump"
+    schedule:
+      every: 5m

+Note: cron-style expressions are planned but not yet supported; use `schedule.every` with Go duration strings (e.g., `30s`, `5m`, `1h`).
 ```

 `orb` does not interfere with the execution of your application.
 All